ModernMube/OwnAudioSharp/README.md

 **OwnAudioSharp** is a cross-platform C# audio library providing professional-grade audio playback, recording, and processing.
 Built with pure managed code using native system audio APIs - no external dependencies required.

-## New Feature: VOCAL REMOVER API

-**Advanced AI-driven audio separation technology** for separating songs into vocal and instrumental components.
-It uses state-of-the-art ONNX neural network models with STFT-based processing and intelligent noise reduction.

-See the document for a detailed description!
-**Try the sample code**

 ## ⚠️ Important Notice

 **Version 2.0.0 introduces major improvements!**